Study aquaculture in Sitka

-If you are a student interested in fish culture, hatchery management, or Pacific salmon enhancement, we invite you to round out your studies with a field-based program in beautiful Sitka, Alaska!
-Join us for a semester of intensive experiential learning in the Fall of 2019 (August 26–December 13) for the Salmon Culture Semester program, run through the University of Alaska Southeast's Fisheries Technology program.
+If you are a student interested in fisheries and aquaculture, we invite you to round out your studies with a field-based program in beautiful Sitka, Alaska!
+Join us for a semester of intensive experiential learning in the Fall of 2021 (August 26–December 13) for the Alaskan Aquaculture Semester (AKAS) program, run through the University of Alaska Southeast's Fisheries Technology program.

-Open to the Pacific Ocean, the Sitka Sound features a raw coastline, abundant with invertebrates, whales, sea lions, otters, and seabirds – and multiple species of Pacific salmon and other fish, of course!
+Open to the Pacific Ocean, the Sitka Sound features a raw coastline, abundant with invertebrates, whales, sea lions, otters, and seabirds – and multiple species of Pacific salmon, seaweeds and invertebrates!

 Students study with hatchery professionals to practice cutting-edge salmon enhancement techniques and skills, and to develop a vast knowledge base of the science and history behind them.

 Basic familiarity with boats and engines proves indispensable while working in the hatchery setting.
 Students learn how to prevent issues from arising, and to troubleshoot problems while out in the field.

 In addition to gaining experience in field techniques and fish culture, students also get to be a part of the larger Sitka community, through miles of hiking trails, frequent potlucks, and a vibrant arts scene.